Boxycharm Review: Right Beauty Box Subscription for You?

 While you’ll pay slightly more per box than many brands, the company sets itself apart by offering full-sized products in every order instead of “deluxe” sample sizes that are common with the competition.

-While we did notice some negative reviews about the boxes not being inclusive enough for women of color, many subscribers seemed willing to give this lack of personalization a pass because each product they loved compensated for the misses.
+While there were some negative reviews about the boxes not being inclusive enough for women of color, many subscribers seemed willing to give this lack of personalization a pass because each product they loved compensated for the misses.

 There are some listed concerns with slow customer service, so that might be something to keep in mind if you’re concerned about canceling your order or if you live in a region where you frequently have mail delivery problems.